 - 2.1.
-The purposes of the CBF shall be to: - a.
+The purposes of the CBF shall be defined in the CBF's Articles of Continuance.
+These purposes are to: - a.
 Further the development of the sport of broomball in Canada; - Develop and implement the rules and policies of the CBF including the rules of the game; - c.
 Oversee the Canadian National Broomball Championships; - d.
 Establish conditions conducive to the safety of participants in the sport of Broomball through the implementation of the CBF Rule Book and through the development of Coaching, Officiating and related programs; and - e.
 Promote, publicize and market the sport of Broomball in Canada.